-- both sites are being developed ad-hoc.
+- Develop a master plan for Victoria Park and the Lions Park and Recreation Reserve - both sites are being developed ad-hoc.
 The master plans will allow Council and users/community to develop an overall plan for the site.
 This will also assist Council and clubs when applying for funding grants. - □ Develop a master plan for Lions Park and Recreation Reserve with the vision to begin construction once the master plan is adopted by Council - ☐ Investigate the feasibility of developing a criterium track.